Zeiss ZX1 vs Panasonic G9

 Body comparison: Zeiss ZX1 vs Panasonic G9

 An illustration of the physical size and weight of the Zeiss ZX1 and the Panasonic G9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the ZX1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Zeiss ZX1 and the Panasonic G9 are of equal size.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the ZX1 does not feature any corresponding weather-sealing.